natcannon13/selenographist/README.md

-Werewords Bot:
+# Selenographist:

-A bot to play Werewords in your Discord server.
+## A bot to play Werewords in your Discord server.

-Setup / Game Start Commands:

-!config (admin)
+Credit to Bezier Games for inventing Werewords.

+#### What is Werewords?

+Werewords is a social deduction word game for 4 to 15 players that combines Werewolf and Twenty Questions.
+Each game has a Mayor, who selects a Magic Word.
+The remaining players ask yes/no questions to the Mayor to try to guess the Magic Word.
+Each player has a secret role, which places them on either the Village or the Werewolf team.
+The Village wants the word to be guessed, whereas the Werewolf does not want the word to be guessed.
+A Seer on the Village team knows the word, and can guide the Villagers towards it.
+However, the Werewolves also know the word, and will try to mislead the town.
+If the word is guessed, the Werewolves can steal the victory by killing the Seer.
+If the word is not guessed, the Villagers can claim victory by voting out a Werewolf.

+#### How to use this bot:

+1. Add the bot to your server.
+2. Create 2 text channels and 1 voice channel for the game.
+3. Create a mayor role and restrict one of the text channels to be only visible to the mayor.
+4. Run !config to link the bot to the channels and role
+5. Run !werewords to play!

+###

+### Bot Commands:

+#### !config <mayorRole> <gameChannel> <mayorChannel> <voiceChannel>

-* Launches a series of prompts to configure the bot.
-Three prompts, each asks for a channel ID.
+* Saves the configuration of the bot.

-  * Mayor Commands
-  * Gameplay Channel
-  * Voice Call
+* Mention the mayor role, then link the three channels.

+#### !showconfig

+* Displays the bot configuration for your server.

-!werewords <difficulty> <optional: mayor>
+#### !werewords <difficulty> <optional: mayor>

-* Begins a game of Werewords among the players in the call if one is not already happening.
-Otherwise returns an error.
+* Begins a game of Werewords among the players in the voice channel, unless a game is already happening.
-* Difficulty parameter looks for one of the following

-  * e
-  * easy
-  * m
-  * medium
+* Available difficulties / aliases:

-  * h
+  * 'ridiculous', 'r'
-  * hard
+  * 'hard', 'h',
-  * r
+  * 'medium', 'm',
-  * ridiculous
+  * 'easy', 'e'
-* Mayor parameter sets the mayor to a certain user if the user is present in the call.
-If left blank or the user is not in the call, selects a random valid mayor.
-Assigns the user the Mayor role.
+* If a user is mentioned, that user will be assigned as the Mayor.
+Otherwise, a random player will be assigned as the Mayor.

-Gameplay:
+### Gameplay:

-Roles are assigned.
+When the game begins, each player is assigned and direct messaged their role.

 Which roles are used depends on player count: